 Cellulose material has a lot of advantages over fiberglass, such as its thermal performance.
 As mentioned above, it fits well in small crevices and cavities.
-This reduces the avenues for outside air (or treated air from inside the house) to breach the attic walls.
+This reduces the avenues for outside air or treated air from inside the house to breach the ceiling and the walls.

 Besides that, cellulose is both an efficient sound barrier and a vapor barrier.
 It is the only kind of insulation that does not require an additional vapor barrier.

 Since loose cellulose attic insulation is easy to apply, homeowners tend to go overboard, ending up with a lot of excess insulation and no idea what to do with it.
 The best way to remedy this is with a wet-dry vacuum, which allows you to remove cellulose material whether it is moldy, dry, or wet.
 As you vacuum up the excess, empty out the machine regularly so it doesn't get clogged and stop working.